SCHOOL CHOICE IMPACT

 LB753 allows tax credits to incentivize contributions to scholarship granting organizations (SGOs) like Opportunity Scholarships of Nebraska (OSN).
 The program provides a 100% state income tax credit for contributions to SGOs.
 Contributions are capped at 50% of an individual or business’s state tax liability.
 Contributions are also capped at $100,000 for individuals and businesses and $1 million for wills and trusts.
 Contributions are made to SGOs, which then award scholarships to eligible children.

 For decades, parent advocates have been fighting for educational freedom and a school choice program in Nebraska.
-The Opportunity Scholarships Act, introduced by Senator Lou Ann Linehan on behalf of Governor Jim Pillen, was supported by a super majority of state senators in the Nebraska Legislature across party lines.
+LB753 and LB1402, both introduced by Senator Lou Ann Linehan on behalf of Governor Jim Pillen, were supported by a super majority of state senators in the Nebraska Legislature across party lines.

 School choice programs are growing in popularity across the country, now offering hundreds of thousands of students educational freedom and hope for the future.